-Sometimes, friends do not agree with one another.
-When this happens, two strategies that they can use are negotiation and compromise.
+Two strategies that can be used to maintain good relationships are negotiation and compromise.
 Negotiation: Discussion aimed at reaching an agreement.'
 Compromise: reaching agreement by people giving up something that was wanted.
+These involve skills such as listening, turn-taking, communication and selflessness.